Some childhood memories of Sylvia Cox née Mower (and Maishman)

 Not sure when all this was first written and things have changed.
 Oil-fires with paraffin bottles are now not “modern”.
 All the people mentioned (except Sylvia!) are long dead.

 The Infant and Junior schools were at the school in Irvon Hill and Market Road.
 The Senior school was opposite.
 All that before Beauchamps School was in existence.
 The place at Braintree was a hospital (and old peoples’ home) being formerly the workhouse.
+There are some memories of this place at No 26 (click here)

 Lots more that could be added.
 Some photos and notes on following pages.